Gradings on Lie algebras, systolic growth, and cohopfian properties of nilpotent groups: Introduction

 \subsubsection{Small dimension}

 Let us now put these results in light of the classification of small-dimensional nilpotent Lie algebras.
 In the following table, we write a statement holding in low dimensions, and in the right column we write the largest dimension for which it holds.
-Let us begin by a few statements mainly related to fields of definition
+Let us begin by a few statements about NLAs (Nilpotent Lie Algebras) mainly related to fields of definition

 The same holds if we restrict to Carnot Lie algebras, for instance the $\g_{7,3,1(i_\lambda)}$ in Magnin's classification \cite{Mag} form a 1-parameter family of 7-dimensional Carnot Lie algebras.